celery/ceps/draft/celery-5-high-level-architecture.rst

 ++++++++++++++++

-In sufficiently large deployments, one server runs multiple workloads which may publish to a :ref:`message broker`.
+In sufficiently large deployments, one server runs multiple workloads which may publish to a :ref:`draft/celery-5-high-level-architecture:message broker`.

-Therefore, it is unnecessary to maintain a publisher for each process that publishes to a :ref:`message broker`.
+Therefore, it is unnecessary to maintain a publisher for each process that publishes to a :ref:`draft/celery-5-high-level-architecture:message broker`.

 In such cases, a Publisher Daemon can be used.
 The publishing processes will specify it as their target and communicate the messages to be published via